Office of the Under Secretary of Defense (Acquisition, Technology, and Logistics), Department of Defense (DoD).

 The Department of Defense is publishing this notice to announce the following Federal advisory committee meeting of the Government-Industry Advisory Panel.
 This meeting is open to the public.

-The meeting will be held from 1:00 p.m. to 5:00 p.m. on Wednesday, September 7, 2016.
-Public registration will begin at 12:45 p.m.
+The meeting will be held from 9:00 a.m. to 5:00 p.m. on Wednesday and Thursday, June 14 and 15, 2017.
+Public registration will begin at 8:45 a.m. on each day.
 For entrance into the meeting, you must meet the necessary requirements for entrance into the Pentagon.
 For more detailed information, please see the following link: http://www.pfpa.mil/access.html.

 Pentagon Library, Washington Headquarters Services, 1155 Defense Pentagon, Washington, DC 20301-1155.
-The meeting will be held in Room M1.
+The meeting room will be displayed on the information screen for both days.
 The Pentagon Library is located in the Pentagon Library and Conference Center (PLC2) across the Corridor 8 bridge.

 Start Further Info